-Geoffrey Ye Li received his B.S.E. and M.S.E. degrees in 1983 and 1986, respectively, from the Department of Wireless Engineering, Nanjing Institute of Technology, Nanjing, China, and his Ph.D. degree in 1994 from the Department of Electrical Engineering, Auburn University, Alabama.
+Geoffrey Ye Li received his B.S.E. and M.S.E. degrees in 1983 and 1986, respectively, from the Department of Wireless Engineering at Nanjing Institute of Technology in Nanjing, China, and his Ph.D. degree in 1994 from the Department of Electrical Engineering at Auburn University in Auburn, Alabama.

 His general research interests include statistical signal processing and communications.
-With around 28,000 citations based on Google Scholar in April 2017, he has been listed in the World’s Most Influential Scientific Minds (Highly-Cited Researcher) by Thomson Reuters.
-He was elected as an IEEE Fellow for his contributions to signal processing for wireless communications in 2005, and he won the Stephen O. Rice Prize Paper Award in 2010, WTC Wireless Recognition Award in 2013, and Award for Advances in Communication in 2017 from IEEE Communications Society.
-He also received the James Evans Avant Garde Award in 2013 and the Jack Neubauer Memorial Award in 2014 from IEEE Vehicular Technology Society.
+With around 30,000 citations based on Google Scholar in October 2017, he has been listed as the World’s Most Influential Scientific Mind (Highly-Cited Researcher) by Thomson Reuters.
+He was elected as an IEEE Fellow for his contributions to signal processing for wireless communications in 2005.
+He won the Stephen O. Rice Prize Paper Award in 2010 and the Award for Advances in Communication in 2017 from the IEEE Communications Society, the Donald G. Fink Overview Paper Award in 2017 from the IEEE Signal Processing Society, and the James Evans Avant Garde Award in 2013 and the Jack Neubauer Memorial Award in 2014 from the IEEE Vehicular Technology Society.
+He also received 2015 Distinguished Faculty Achievement Award from the School of Electrical and Computer Engineering, Georgia Tech.

 - Statistical signal processing and machine learning for communications